First live DPP

 Products covered

-Product categories in the ESPR 2025–2030 working plan.
+New priority product groups in the ESPR 2025–2030 working plan (textiles, furniture, tyres, mattresses, iron & steel, aluminium), plus 16 carried-over energy-related groups.
 EC press corner, 16 Apr 2025

 First non-battery group